 This decadent apple praline cake has a surprise cream cheese filling.
-It's the perfect dessert for the holiday season and is sure to have people coming back for seconds!
+The flavors of cinnamon and apple meld together in a moist and flavorful cake.
+Perfect with or without the praline topping, this cake is the perfect dessert for the holiday season and is sure to have people coming back for seconds!

 It’s been a while, hasn’t it, friends?!
 I know you all understand when I say that 2020 has been a doozy of a year.
-I’ve missed posting on my blog, and I’ve missed all my Sweet Precision readers.
 Life has just been...

 This apple praline cake is incredibly moist, thanks to canola oil and the addition of apples and carrots in the batter.
 The cream cheese filling is a special surprise that adds a smooth and creamy texture to the inside of the cake.
 On top, the praline mixture adds a crunchy sweetness that isn't too cloying.
 Together, all of these pieces make this cake incredibly luscious with lots of varied textures and flavors.